liquid36/android-geolocation-simulator/README.md

 ## Mode

  - Simple Mode: Click on map and app push location to emulator.
- - Path Mode: Click several locations on map, then press play and you can see how your location will change following the you create.
+ - Path Mode: Click several locations on map, then press play and you can see how your location will change following the path create.